kevspau/proginfo/README.md

 ## What is it?

-This is a tiny little project that provides information on various programming languages, such as their respective Awesome List, homepage, documentation page, source code(If avaliable), latest version, and descriptions.
+This is a tiny little project that provides information on various programming languages, such as their respective Awesome List, homepage, documentation page, source code(If avaliable), latest version, and description.

+### Currently being worked on.